-His first novel A RUSTLE IN THE GRASS was published by Hutchinsons in 1984 by Dodd Mead in the US, and sold some sixty thousand copies.
+His first novel A Rustle In The Grass was published by Hutchinsons in 1984 by Dodd Mead in the US, and sold some 60,000 copies.
 This book is newly republished by Thistle.

-His second book THE JOURNEY was published by Hawthorn in 2002.
-A third novel, SURVIVAL OF THE FITTEST, is published by SBPRA.
+The second book by Hawdon was The Journey, published by Hawthorn in 2002.
+A third novel, Survival Of The Fittest is published by SBPRA.

 A new book of children’s poems – Charley Poon’s Pomes – released late 2017, is now available on Amazon.

 Robin’s wife of over forty years, Sheila, is a psychotherapist and writer.
 They have two daughters, four grand children, and homes in Bath, the South of France and Australia.